-If you are doing your doctorate at another university (either in Germany or abroad), you may also conduct research at the Technical Unviersity of Munich (TUM) for a limited period of time as a guest doctoral candidate.
+If you are doing your doctorate at another university (either in Germany or abroad), you may also conduct research at the Technical University of Munich (TUM) for a limited period of time as a guest doctoral candidate.

 Please note that the TUM with the TUM Graduate School (TUM-GS) only offers few exchange programs for doctoral candidates.
 You can find an overview of our TUM-GS exchange programs here: https://www.gs.tum.de/en/doctoral-candidates/internationalization/exchange-programs/.
 The majority of guest doctoral candidates have to organize their research stay by themselves.
-In order to do so, please contact a suitable TUM professor to inquire whether he/she will be willing to host you at his/her chair/research group and to supervise your research during your time at TUM.
+In order to do so, please contact a suitable TUM professor to inquire whether they will be willing to host you at their chair/research group and to supervise your research during your time at TUM.
 Useful information on how to contact a potential supervisor can be found in the information sheet “how to find a supervisor”.

 An overview of important information can be found in the Checklist for Guest Doctoral Candidates.